 Where is Deering?

-Deering is situated in Hillsborough County, northwest of Hillsborough and south of Antrim.
+Deering is situated in Hillsborough County, lying just north of the town of Hillsborough and just south of Antrim, enveloped by dense forests and rolling hills.
 Its seclusion stems from its position far from major highways and urban centers, enveloped by natural landscapes.

 I usually access Deering by taking Route 149, which offers a scenic drive through forests and past lakes.
 The town’s remote location and the extensive woodlands make it a perfect retreat for those seeking solitude.